Olivia and the Missing Toy by Ian Falconer shows Olivia the Pig at her most bratty, and her parents at their most indulgent.

 - It gives Marion Crane a reason to skip town and removes the option of going back.
 (Plot reasons.)

-- It gives the character of Marion Crane a moral weakness, which the audience needs in order to see the character as rounded.
-A moral weakness also makes a character more interesting.
+- It gives the character of Marion Crane a moral shortcoming, which the audience needs in order to see the character as rounded.
+A moral shortcoming also makes a character more interesting.

 - It gives the audience a satisfying frisson of ‘serves you right’ when Marion is scared out of her wits.